wildfly/quickstart/helloworld-mdb/README.md

 All you need to build this project is Java 6.0 (Java SDK 1.6) or better, Maven 3.0 or better.

-The application this project produces is designed to be run on a JBoss AS 7.1.0.
+The application this project produces is designed to be run on a JBoss AS 7 or JBoss Enterprise Application Platform 6.

 NOTE:
 This Project will use the already default configured connection factory named "InVmConnectionFactory" with the jndi "java:/ConnectionFactory" and a queue named "testQueue" with the jndi "queue/test".